 - Identifying Legacy Effects

-- Foundation Three: Developing and Managing Ecological Restoration Projects.
-Students learn how ecosystem knowledge and human systems are integrated into restoration planning, implementation, and adaptive management in order to restore damaged or degraded ecosystems.
+- Learned how ecosystem knowledge and human systems are integrated into restoration planning, implementation, and adaptive management in order to restore damaged or degraded ecosystems.

 - Planning Ecological Restoration Projects

 - The Management Environment (ecosystems and human systems)

 - Reporting, Celebrating and Publicity